Constrained Abstractive Summarization: Preserving Factual Consistency with Constrained Generation: Introduction

-In this paper, we propose constrained abstractive summarization (CAS), where a set of tokens are used as constraints and required to be present in the generated summary.
-CAS improves the factual consistency of abstractive summarization in two ways.
-First, we observe that the added constraints can often replace their unfaithful counterparts in the unconstrained summary of the same model and thus reduce model hallucination.
-For example, in Table~\ref{table_cases}, the model corrects ``BBC'' to ``ITV'' as ``The Voice UK'' is acquired by ``ITV''.
-Second, when adding important entities in the source document as constraints, the model is more likely to generate summaries that are focused on these factual entities (\eg, ``Christmas'') and more specific (\eg, ``a council'' changed to ``Gwynedd council'').
-To ensure the presence of the constraints in the summary, we use lexically constrained decoding \cite{post-vilar-2018-fast}, because it only functions during inference as a plug-and-play module and can be integrated into any abstractive model with beam search decoding.
-In this way, one can easily conduct CAS on (almost) any fine-tuned abstractive models without (often expensive) re-training.
+CAS preserves the factual consistency of abstractive summarization in two ways according to our observations.
+First, the added constraints can often replace their unfaithful counterparts in the unconstrained summary (produced by the same model) and help reduce model hallucination.
+For example, in Table~\ref{table_cases}, when given ``\textit{ITV}'' as a constraint the model corrects ``\textit{BBC}'' to ``\textit{ITV}'' as ``\textit{The Voice UK}'' is acquired by ``\textit{ITV}''.
+Second, when adding important entities not found in the unconstrained summary as constraints, the model is more likely to generate summaries that are focused on these factual entities (``\textit{Christmas}'') and more specific (``\textit{a council}'' changed to ``\textit{Gwynedd council}'').

-We consider two scenarios for CAS: (1) a standard summarization scenario without human involvement, where we conduct keyphrase extraction to extract keyphrases from the source documents as constraints; (2) a human-in-the-loop interactive summarization scenario, where the human feedback is mimicked by the reference summaries and missing tokens in the reference summaries are used as constraints to guide CAS towards human preferences.
-We verify the effectiveness of CAS on the CNN/Daily Mail \cite{nallapati-etal-2016-abstractive-new} and XSum \cite{narayan-etal-2018-dont} datasets with \base \cite{liu-lapata-2019-text} as the base abstractive model.
-Both automatic and human evaluations demonstrate that CAS generates summaries of higher quality, leading to improvements of both lexical overlap and factual consistency.
-Moreover, we show that CAS with \base achieves better performance than state-of-the-art methods \cite{lewis2019bart,zhang2019pegasus} by simply using \textit{one} phrase in the reference summaries as ``hint'' (constraint) during inference, which shows its significant benefits in interactive summarization and potentials of future development.
+We study CAS on the CNN/Daily Mail (CNNDM) \cite{nallapati-etal-2016-abstractive-new} and XSum \cite{narayan-etal-2018-dont} datasets with \base \cite{liu-lapata-2019-text} as an example of the base model.
+Automatic and human evaluations show that CAS improves abstractive summarization on both lexical overlap (ROUGE) and factual consistency.
+To our knowledge, CAS is the first method to improve both aspects simultaneously and consistently.
+Moreover, \base under CAS achieves better performance than \textit{more expensive} methods such as BART \cite{lewis2019bart} and PEGASUS \cite{zhang2019pegasus} by simply using \textit{one} manual constraint during inference, which demonstrates the benefits of CAS in interactive summarization and shows its great potential in future development.